 Located in County Clare, the Burren is a huge expanse of rugged and scenic landscape.
 Surrounded by several quaint villages, including Ballyvaughan, Corofin, Kinvara, and LisdoonvarnaIt, the area covers around 250 square kilometres (96.5 square miles).
 The Burren is the smallest of the country’s six national parks.
 The area has many cultural and historical sites, including nearly 100 megalithic tombs and portal dolmens.
 There is an interesting Celtic high cross in Kilfenora.
 Corcomroe Abbey is a main attraction, and you’ll see a number of old ring forts too.

-Cliffs of Moher, King John's Castle and the Burren Tour From Dublin
+Cliffs of Moher, King John's Castle on Coast Tour from Dublin

 There's so much to do around Dublin